vivaria/edisonrul.ing/README.md

 *   If you activate "Monster Reborn" or "Premature Burial" to revive this monster, this monster does not get a Spell Counter for "Monster Reborn" (it has to be face-up on the field before the activation of the Spell Card).
 *   You can only Tribute this monster for its effect during Main Phase 1 or 2 of your turn.
 *   This monster's effect does NOT target and you select the monster when you resolve the effect, so if you Tribute it to Special Summon "Dark Magician" from your Graveyard and your opponent chains "Disappear" and removes that "Dark Magician", you can Special Summon a different "Dark Magician" from your hand/Deck/Graveyard instead.
-*   If there are no "Dark Magician" in your hand, Deck, and Graveyard, you cannot activate "Skilled Dark Magician's" effect to Special Summon a "Dark Magician".
+*   If there are no "Dark Magician" in your hand, Deck, and Graveyard, you cannot activate "Skilled Dark Magician"'s effect to Special Summon a "Dark Magician".
 *   When "Skill Drain" is active, and you or your opponent activates a Spell Card, do not place Spell Counters on this monster.
 Any Spell Counters that are on this monster are removed when "Skill Drain" is activated.
 *   If a player controls the opponent's "Skilled Dark Magician" and Tribute it with 3 Spell Counters, the player who controlled and Tributed the "Skilled Dark Magician" is the player who Special Summons "Dark Magician" from the hand, Deck, or Graveyard.